Home » GMP » Good Documentation Practice (GDP) in pharmaceuticals

 Master Formula Records:

 Master Formula Records– The procedure with details of the products ( product name and batch size) shall be included in master formula records.
-The technical staff shall be included in its preparation, i.e., the head of a production and quality control.
+The technical staff shall be included in its preparation, i.e., the head of production and quality control.
 The Master Formula shall include:-

 • The Name of the product with item code reference relating to its specifications.